nima-siboni/communicative-MARL-v1/README.md

 ## The MARL approach

+The approach taken here can be considered as a semi-independent execution with semi-centeralized learning, as explained in the followings.
+The practical benefits of this approach is highlighted at the end of this section.

+## Execution

+During the execution the i-th agent makes its decision based on its own state plus some information which is communicated from other agents.
+In other words, similar to the ..., we establish a comminucation channel between agents.
+This is similar to ... wh, we do not pass the whole state (observation) of the other agents to this agent, but rather only a small volume of processed/condensed information is passed to it.
+What is passed to from each agent to the other agents is learned during the training.

+## Learning
+*
 The problem to solve is to solve the
 * A frequently occuring bottleneck in multi-agent system is the *amount* of the data they can communicate on the timescale which is relevant for the decision making.
 This is a problem both in cases where the agents are separated in real world or in-silico across different computational nodes (of a distributed system). facilite the amount of the communicated data, where the agents learn what sort of information they should communicate.